seonokkim/LawBot/README.md

 2. The backend processes the input and interacts with Azure services to generate responses.
 3. Final answers are displayed on the frontend with valid citations and summarized insights.

+## Demo

+Check a live demo of the application and further details [here](https://youtu.be/78xQtkk6AfU).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.